 (Source: Resilience Vision and Principals document at the Center for Innovative Practices)

 The Ohio Department of Mental Health & Addiction Services (OhioMHAS) seeks to support local mental health systems that foster resiliency at all levels of mental health care and education, including mental health promotion, prevention and intervention, with the ultimate outcome of resilient individuals, families and communities.
-Nurturing resiliency helps children, youth and families successfully meet life’s challenges.
-OhioMHAS has created a Consensus Statement on Children’s Mental Health Resiliency to explain the importance of a resilience-oriented mental health system, as well as a Mental Health Resiliency Pyramid to demonstrate how the process operates.
+Read the OhioMHAS Consensus Statement on Children’s Mental Health Resiliency and view a Mental Health Resiliency Pyramid to demonstrate how the process operates.

 If you’re a young person who’s been bullied or harassed by your peers, or you’re a parent or teacher who knows a young person being bullied or harassed, here are a few resources that can help you: